Getting Started

 $ vce cloud stack demo/config.yml > stack.yml

-This command will create the file stack.yml
+This command will create the file stack.yml with all of the

 necessary instructions to start a stack of virtual machines on AWS,